Zachman Framework Primer & Modeling Guide — Enterprise Architecture with Linked.Archi¶

 | "Each cell is a viewpoint" | Cells are classification slots.
 A viewpoint requires additional semantics (concerns, model kinds, notations). |

 | "You must fill all 36 cells" | The framework classifies what could exist.
-Most organizations fill 10-20 cells in practice. |
+Organizations typically populate only a fraction of the 36 cells in practice. |

 | "Columns are Data/Function/Network/People/Time/Motivation" | Those are IT-centric aliases.
-The formal names are Inventory/Process/Distribution/Responsibility/Timing/Motivation. |
+The formal classification names are Inventory/Process/Distribution/Responsibility/Timing/Motivation. |

-| "Rows are just stakeholder audiences" | Formally, rows are reification transformations (Identification→Instantiation).
-Stakeholder perspectives are associated labels. |
+| "Rows are just stakeholder audiences" | Rows are reification transformations (Identification→Instantiation).
+Audience perspectives (Planner→Enterprise) are associated labels for the same concept. |

 Appendix B — Mapping Common Artifacts to Cells¶